hodgef/react-simple-keyboard/README.md

 ## 📖 Documentation
 Check out the [simple-keyboard documentation](https://simple-keyboard.com/react/documentation) site.

-Feel free to browse the [Q&A / Use-cases](https://simple-keyboard.com/react/qa-use-cases/) page for advanced use-cases.
+Feel free to browse the [Questions & Answers](https://simple-keyboard.com/qa-use-cases/) page for common use-cases.

 ### To run demo on your own computer